pleasantone/adif_merge/README.md

 "augment" log entries with their own additional information.

-The motivation for this is that GridTracker <https://tagloomis.com/> and other logging programs are able to not only send log entries to remote services, but also automatically download ADIF files back from them.
+The motivation for this is that GridTracker <https://tagloomis.com/> and several logging programs are able to not only send log entries to remote services, but also automatically download ADIF files back from them.
 I found myself with a bunch of ADIF files, but none of them really gave me the whole picture of my QSOs.
 I also have both a home and portable station and sometimes I'd forget to move my logs between the two.
 This allows me to merge those logs at a later date (or reconstruct them from external servers).

 The code will look at multiple log entries that occur with the same band, call, and mode within 90 seconds of each other and attempt to merge